christopherfujino/scheduler/README.md

 * changed: navbar UI streamlined

 version 0.8.1
-* fixed: app will load saved data from older versions > 0.6
+* fixed: app will load saved data from
+To squelch this message and adopt the new behavior now, use:

+ older versions > 0.6

 version 0.8
 * have new tasks placed at beginning of arrays